 The entry fee also gives you access to inside the palace too, with each room and chamber just as grand and intricate as you’d imagine.

-As it was our last day in Lisbon, we almost didn’t make the trip to Sintra, but I’m so glad we did because Moorish Castle and Pena Palace was one of the highlights of our week.
+As it was our last day in Lisbon, we almost didn’t make the trip to Sintra, but I’m so glad we did because Moorish Castle and Pena Palace were one of the highlights of our week.

 If you have a day to spare, make sure you add it to your itinerary too.